-7. Jurisdiction
+6. Jurisdiction

-7.1 The Tribunal has jurisdiction over this matter pursuant to the Statutes, GRs and EAD Rules.
+6.1 The Tribunal has jurisdiction over this matter pursuant to the Statutes, GRs and EAD Rules.

-8. The Person Responsible
+7. The Person Responsible

-8.1 The PR is the Person Responsible for the Horse, in accordance with Article 118.3 of the GRs, as he was the rider of the Horse at the Event.
+7.1 The PR is the Person Responsible for the Horse, in accordance with Article 118.3 of the GRs, as he was the rider of the Horse at the Event.

-9. The Decision
+8. The Decision

-- 9.1 As stated in Article 2.1.2 of the ECM Rules, sufficient proof of an ECM Rule violation is established by the presence of a Controlled Medication Substance in the Horse's A-Sample where the PR waives analysis of the B-Sample and the B-Sample is not analysed.
-The Tribunal is satisfied that the laboratory reports relating to the A-Sample reflect that the analytical tests were performed in an acceptable manner and that the findings of the Laboratory are accurate.
-The Tribunal is satisfied that the test results evidence the presence of 4-Methylaminophenazone, Phenylbutazone, Oxyphenbutazone and Flunixin in the sample taken from the Horse at the Event.
+8.1 As stated in Article 2.1.2 of the ECM Rules, sufficient proof of an ECM Rule violation is established by the presence of a Controlled Medication Substance in the Horse's A-Sample where the PR waives analysis of the B-Sample and the B-Sample is not analysed.
+The Tribunal is satisfied that the Laboratory reports relating to the A-Sample reflect that the analytical tests were performed in an acceptable manner and that the findings of the Laboratory are accurate.
+The Tribunal is satisfied that the test results evidence the presence of Phenylbutazone, Oxyphenbutazone and Dexamethasone in the sample taken from the Horse at the Event.
 The PR did not contest the accuracy of the test results or the positive findings.
-The presence 4-Methylaminophenazone, Phenylbutazone, Oxyphenbutazone and Flunixin during an Event without a valid Veterinary Form is prohibited under Article 2.1 of the ECM Rules. - 9.2 The FEI has, therefore, established an Adverse Analytical Finding and has sufficiently proven the objective elements of an offence by the PR, in
+The presence of Phenylbutazone, Oxyphenbutazone and Dexamethasone during an event without a valid Veterinary Form is prohibited under Article 2.1 of the ECM Rules.